rfhb/ctrdata/README.md

 - ~~Retrieve previous versions of protocol- or results-related information.
-The challenges include, historic versions can only be retrieved one-by-one, do not include results, or are not in structured format.~~ (functionality available with version 1.17.2.9000 to the extent that seems reasonably possible at this time, namely for protocol-related information for CTIS and for protocol- and results-related information in CTGOV2)
+The challenges include, historic versions can only be retrieved one-by-one, do not include results, or are not in structured format.
+The functionality available with version 1.17.3 to the extent that is possible at this time, namely for protocol- and results-related information in CTGOV2, only~~

 ## Acknowledgements